YemenOpenSource/Yemen-info/README.md

 You can also use the [cspell dictionary file Here](https://github.com/Yemeni-Open-Source/Yemen-info/blob/main/.cspell/custom-dictionary-workspace.txt) to ignore Yemeni cities/governance's names from underlined spell checker.
 This was a side effect of the main goal but we are thankful for it.

-## TODO
+## TODO // TODO will change this later to feature

 - [x] Add Tashkeel in addition to Arabic names. we can use this automatic service at the beginning: [modaqiq](https://dictionary.alc.ae/modaqiq), then we add Tashkeel manually based on people who know them.
 - [x] add phone code for every city.
 - [x] add custom cspell dictionary for spell checkers, to ignore Yemeni cities/governance's names.
 [Here](https://github.com/Yemeni-Open-Source/Yemen-info/blob/main/.cspell/custom-dictionary-workspace.txt) you can find it and copy the text and paste it into any text editor that has the functionality of a spelling dictionary and the user dictionary, like Microsoft Word, LibreOffice, or Even [Arabic - Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker-arabic) extension on VS Code.
 - [x] add an id for every governance and district.
 - [x] add capital districts for every governance.
-- [ ] add text_normalization for every governance/districts in both Arabic and English.
+- [x] add text_normalization for every governance/districts in both Arabic and English.
-- [ ] sort governance/districts by name (Arabic or English).
 - [ ] add script to convert json file automatically to: CSV, XML, YAML, and SQL formats.

 ## Later On Future